 In the evening I take a bit longer but not that much tbh.
 My first stop is either an oil cleanser or balm.
 These babies will make light work of makeup, breaking it down easily leaving nothing behind except soft, cleansed skin.
 Even if you have oily skin I still recommend using a balm or oil, especially one that turns into a milk cleanser when mixed with water, leaving no oily residue.
 These are by far the best kinds of cleansers to actually clean your skin properly.
 I’m not a fan of creams, they just can’t break down makeup like balms or oils.
 So please don’t be put off by oils.
 I’m currently using Beaty Pie JapanFusion Pure Transforming Cleanser.
 This is a gorgeous gel-to-oil-to-milk cleanser that completely removes all traces of makeup, even waterproof mascara.
 As always, I remove the cleanser using a flannel.
 A flannel will help remove all traces of cleanser while giving a gentle exfoliation.
 And that’s it for cleansing, it’s quick, effective and deeply nourishing.
 Alternative favourites are the budget but quite frankly amazing Simple Cleansing Oil, Clinique Take the Day Off Balm and the vegan friendly The Body Shop Camomile Cleansing oil or the Sumptuous Butter version.
 All are amazing cleansers that completely remove makeup without irritating your skin.

-Finally, the last step in my incredibly complex cleansing routine is the gem of a product Naturally Radiant Glycolic Tonic from Superdrug.
+Finally, the last step in my incredibly complex cleansing routine (and before serums etc) is the gem of a product Naturally Radiant Glycolic Tonic from Superdrug.
 It contains 5% glycolic acid similar to Pixi Glow Tonic, however Superdrug’s version actually has glycolic acid further up the ingredients than Pixi’s.
 Plus Naturally Radiant Glycolic Tonic is a fraction of the price and is currently on buy one get one free (which I’ve just filled my bathroom cupboard with).
 Glycolic acid is an AHA which chemically exfoliates the top layer of skin to refine pores, even skin tone, reduce the look of minor skin blemishes and just give your skin an overall glow.
 I love Naturally Radiant Glycolic Tonic, it smells amazing and gently exfoliates the skin.
 I’ve had a mark left over from hormonal acne during my pregnancy and this tonic is the only thing that’s reduced it.
 You can use it both morning and evening but I prefer to use it at night.
 Just remember to wear sunscreen (which you should always do!) when using acids.

 So yeah, I have a pretty minimalist skincare routine but it works and it works incredibly well.
 It’s a cleansing routine that fits in with my lifestyle perfectly and also adds a much needed bit of self-care without being so over-the-top that I don’t do it.
 Just remember to drink your water, eat your fruit and veg, and get your sleep too kids.